 57/m, married, retired early in 2011 due to major vision loss (retinitis pigmentosa) which is progressive and continuing.
 That and several injury problems in recent years limit my choice of activities.
-I have arthritis in both knees and in my neck, and just had surgery on a tendon in my elbow.
-There's another issue, probably heart related, that seems somewhat controlled by meds.
+I have arthritis in both knees and in my neck, as well as elbow issues.
+My left knee may need to total replacement if I don't improve as my current treatment ends.
+There's another issue, probably heart related, that seems somewhat controlled by meds, but I think the meds have reduced my metabolism also.

 Working on controlling snacking and keeping up with exercise.
 I tend to feel stressed easily and react with compulsive snacking.